6hislain/point-of-sale-laravel/README.md

 # Point of Sale (laravel)

-Introducing our Demo Point of Sale (POS) Laravel project, a powerful and user-friendly solution for managing your retail business.
+Demo Point of Sale (POS) Laravel project, a powerful and user-friendly solution for managing your retail business.
 This project showcases the capabilities of Laravel, a popular PHP framework, in creating a seamless and efficient POS system.
 With this demo, you can explore features such as inventory management, sales tracking, and easy product catalog management.

 ## Requirements